v0ss3n/process-portfolio/_posts/sensor-spinster/2024-06-01-sensor-spinster-overview.md

 From my own frustrations and experience the following...

 technical and practical requirements
-- Should be able to handle repeated touch, i.e. handle frictions and stress
+- Should be able to handle repeated touch, i.e. handle frictions and stress.
+Generally, worsted spun yarns are stronger and can handle more repeated use whereas woolen spun yarns
 -

-Notes on knitting
+### Lessons learned
+#### Knitting (3b)
 - Fine gauge knitting machine really not suitable for thicker yarns - this is something that I should've thought about beforehand since it's pretty logical.
-I can make use of someone elses' coarse knitting machine though.
+I only have a fine gauge knitting machine, and although I looked into getting a coarse knitter on Marktplaats, they tend to be way more expensive than fine gauge machines.
+Luckily I could make use of a coarse knitting machine at my previous workplace (thank you Manon!).
+- I used mainly stitch size 7-10 on the coarse knitter using all needles.
+When knitting with handspun yarn, making swatches is essential to figure out the correct stitch size to make the yarn shine.
+I only made one swatch for each yarn and decided on the stitch size based on my intuition (i.e. my experience with knitting).
+This worked out okay-ish, but resulted in some swatches being too stiff.
+When a swatch is too stiff, sometimes the special features of the yarn is completely hidden within the stitches, which is a shame.
+With more time and more yarn I could have made more tests, but I had neither.

+#### Fiber preparation (1b)
+The biggest thing I've learned in this project is that fiber preparation is everything.
+I've taken it into account already in my project proposal, but I did not really account for it as much as I should have.

+Two mistakes I made in the beginning of my project was to buy unwashed, unpicked and uncarded alpaca wool (1) on Marktplaats (2) sorted in two different qualities (A and B, mostly relating to fiber length) and 3 different colors.
+Since I had experience with the raw material already I figured it would be a beautiful (to the eye and to the touch), nice to work with and inexpensive starting point, but it ended up costing me way more time than I anticipated in washing (and waiting for it to dry) and carding it by hand.
+I learned that it's better to spend a bit more money on fibers that have already been washed and carded and are ready for use.

+The second lesson is that when buying raw materials, you need to feel and see them first - this became very obvious when I went to the weversmarkt in Hoorn.
+Every sheep/alpaca/plant fiber is different and seeing and touching the material is essential before buying.
+I got the alpaca from Marktplaats shipped to my house, and then I realized both how much I had bought, how short the fibers were, and how many thick hairs (.... haren) there were.
+You can see this clearly in the yarn I made with the B quality fiber, there are a lot of fibers poking out and it's very prickly.

 Questions to ask spinners